robgraessle/VMC_Help/AIE/DFT/README.md

 This parameter specifies the number of output ports.
 The number of AI Engine kernels used is equal to the value of SSR parameter.

+<div class="noteBox">The DFT/IDFT blocks' behavior in SSR mode differs from that of the FFT/IFFT blocks.
+Each input port of the DFT/IDFT should receive the same input samples.
+This differs from the FFT/IFFT blocks, which expect the input samples to be split across the input ports.</div>

 #### Saturation mode

 Describes the selection of saturation to be applied during the shift down stage of processing.